 What is a Surety Bond?

-The Surety: The company that backs the bond financially
+The Surety: Based on the surety definition, this is the company that backs the surety bond financially.

 People often mix up surety bonds and insurance, but there is a major difference between the two.
 Unlike insurance, which protects you, surety bonds work to protect the sides you do business with.